lambdaclass/concrete/site/content/_index.md

-The homepage shows the important distinction with small examples: a Lean linked proof, a kernel decision procedure, oracle evidence that is useful but not proof, and external SMT with named solver trust.
+The homepage shows the important distinction with small examples: a Lean linked proof, a kernel decision procedure, oracle evidence that is useful but not proof, external SMT with named solver trust, and the lower evidence statuses that keep reports honest.

 Use the reference section for stable contracts and project rules.
 Use the guide section for a smaller narrative path through the language, tooling, and current